mehranrasa/PracticalJwt/README.md

 # Still working on it... feel free to fork!
 I'm planning to work on :

-1 - a better way for storing secrets.
+1 - a better way for storing secrets

-3 - logout action with a blacklist in-memory cache mechanisem
+2 - logout action with a blacklist in-memory cache mechanisem

-4 - roles and maybe customizing [Athorize] attribute
+3 - more roles and maybe customizing [Authorize] attribute